 Look for ways to lighten your load.
 You may not think you qualify for any help, but often non-profits like food banks don’t ask for any verification to get help from them.
 If you are struggling in any way, you are what these programs are designed for.
 If you feel guilty about getting help because you are not destitute, offer to volunteer your time in exchange for the help.

 Call the places you owe money and ask if they can help you.
 Many times, all it takes is asking for them to help work out a better payment plan that works for your budget.
 This is especially true if you have always been good about paying.
 You will find that many companies, including utilities, offer “budget billing” that spreads the payments out over the year, rather than a different amount each month to fit budgets.

 Take care of things on your own.
 Don’t make service calls for things that you can easily fix yourself at home.
+Trying googling the problem and searching for how-to fix it videos on YouTube.
 These little expenses will eat away at any savings you do manage to build and will leave you living on the edge again.

 Be more sustainable.
 Don't rely too much on what you can buy and what the cost is of products.
 Start making some of your own things such as cleaning supplies, convenience foods and spice mixes.
 Garden and grow some of your own food.
 These may seem like little things, but they add up over time and the less you depend on things you buy, the more self-sustaining you will live.